KitchenBomber/jquery-salary-calculator/README.md

 		[x] Append information from array to table on DOM
 		[] Scan list of objects to retrieve their salary
 		[] Divide salary by 12 and display to DOM
-		[] Make display field turn read if value exceeded
+		[] Make display field turn red if value exceeded
-			§ (possibly a boolean if or an if that triggers, if greater than … else nothing) [] Create a method to delete in the table
+			§ (possibly a boolean if or an if that triggers, if greater than … else nothing) [x] Create a method to delete in the table
         [] update read me and include screenshots

 Have delete rerun clear and then rerun the calculation or monthly salary